PrincetonUniversity/installing_python_packages/README.md

 Unlike pip, conda is both a package manager and an environment manager.
 It is also language-agnostic which means that in addition to Python packages, it is also used for R and Fortran, for example.

-Conda looks to <a href="https://anaconda.org">Anaconda Cloud</a> to handle installation requests but there are numerous other channels that can be searched such as bioconda.
+Conda looks to the main channel of <a href="https://anaconda.org">Anaconda Cloud</a> to handle installation requests but there are numerous other channels that can be searched such as `bioconda`, `intel` and `conda-forge`.

 Conda always installs pre-built binary files.
 The software it provides often has performance advantages over other managers due to leveraging Intel MKL, for instance.
 Below is a typical session where an environment is created and a package is installed in to it: